Invoice Data Capture:

 A university processes numerous invoices for supplies, services, and equipment across various departments.
 The university implements an invoice data capture system that automates the extraction of invoice data, such as vendor details, invoice numbers, and amounts, and integrates this data with its financial management system.

-The automation streamlines the accounts payable process, reduces manual errors, and ensures timely payments, allowing the university to focus on its core educational activities.
+The automation streamlines AP, reduces manual errors, and improves payment predictability, allowing teams to focus on core educational priorities instead of invoice rework.

 Find out how docAlpha’s intelligent data capture can free up your team’s time, allowing them to focus on more strategic tasks.
 Automate your Accounts Payable document capture for increased productivity and efficiency!